TheMadDodger/Glory/README.md

 ## A modular game engine and editor.

 Glory is an under development, modular game engine and editor, written in C++.
-It has a detailed [profiler](https://github.com/TheMadDodger/Glory/wiki/Profiling), comes with a clustered renderer supporting 3000+ dynamic lights, is fully customizable and is platform independant thanks to its modularity.
+It has a detailed [profiler](https://github.com/TheMadDodger/Glory/wiki/Profiling), comes with a clustered renderer supporting 3000+ dynamic lights, is fully customizable and is platform independent thanks to its modularity.

 ![Glory Editor](https://glory-engine.com/static/media/Editor.192132f3ded68e7992eb.png)

 ## Features
 - Extremely expandable due to modular design
 - Customizable editor made using ImGui
-- Scripting in any language your hearth desires
+- Scripting in any language your heart desires
 - Write custom modules
 - Built-in asset management
 - Use any graphics API